-1. Solaris installation program is the general way in which you can install the OS with the help of DVD or CD ROM.
+1. Solaris installation program is the general way in which you can install the OS with the help of a DVD or CD ROM.

-2. Installation procedure over network – Installing the operating system using a server that has easy access to Solaris disc images.
+2. Installation procedure over the network – Installing the operating system using a server that has easy access to Solaris disc images.

 3. Flash installation – With the help of this process, the installation can be carried out via a master system.

-4. Custom jumpstart installation – This process is known as a command line interface in which several systems can be installed or upgraded at the same time using the profile created.
+4. Custom jumpstart installation – This process is known as a command-line interface in which several systems can be installed or upgraded at the same time using the profile created.

 5. Solaris Live Upgrade process – This can be done even when the current operating system environment is running.

-6. WAN BOOT process – This can be carried out installing the operating system over a wide area network via HTTP.
+6. WAN BOOT process – This can be carried out by installing the operating system over a wide area network via HTTP.